sasasavic82/roborover/README.md

 RoboRover `infrastructure` is fully hosted on AWS Cloud.
 It provides the primary conduit for RoboRover's telemetry, control and offloading of images for processing by AWS' Machine Learning services, namely AWS Rekognition.

-The entire infrastructure stack is created using `serverless` framework.
-Infrastructure lives in `infrastructure` folder.
+The entire infrastructure stack is created using `serverless` framework, with the codebase living in the `infrastructure` folder.
 To create the RoboRover infrastructure, run the `roborover` CLI from the root of the repository:

 ```